LAB Jumpstart Frequently Asked Questions

-You must be 16 years old before the beginning of the program (March 1, 2022) in order to attend.
+You must be 16 years old before the beginning of the program (March 2, 2023) in order to attend.
 There are no exceptions to this rule.
 Students must also be currently enrolled in a NYC high school as a junior or a senior.
 Current high school sophomores are NOT eligible to apply.

 Can I apply to LAB Jumpstart if I have not been nominated by a teacher or community leader?

 No. Only students who have been nominated by their teacher or community leader will be invited to apply to LAB Jumpstart.
 Teachers or community leaders have no nomination limit, but we will only admit a maximum of 3 students per school to the program.